-We require the GRE general exam of all applicants with the exceptions noted below.
-We will accept the GRE General Test at Home version for the 2021-22 application cycle.
-Only the Biophysics and the Physics graduate program requires the GRE Subject exam.
+We will accept the GRE General Test at Home version for the 2024-25 application cycles.
+Only the Biophysics graduate program requires the GRE Subject exam.
 Although current scores are preferred, some graduate programs will accept scores taken within the last five years.
 Our school code is 4839.
 You can find GRE department and major codes here.
 If ETS has not assigned a major code to the graduate program you are interested in, select Undecided (0000).
-For more information on the GRE , visit ETS.
+For more information on the GRE, visit ETS.